 Box turtles are popular pets, but what is a box turtle?
 There are several types of box turtles, but they all share two primary characteristics:

-- When threatened, they can completely close their shells for protection, rather than just pulling inside the shell.
+When threatened, box turtles can completely close their shells for protection, rather than just pulling inside the shell.

 Baby Box Turtle